Spoofs take steam out of "Fifty Shades of Grey"

 "I thought it would be a funny thing to do a spoof about what would happen if the people who actually read the book - the suburban mom set - were to encounter the types of things that happen in the book," Neuthaler said.

-One of the most popular reviews of "Fifty Shades of Grey" on Amazon.com comes tongue in cheek from David Shobin, who describes himself as a male senior citizen and semi-retired gynaecologist.
+One of the most popular reviews of "Fifty Shades of Grey" on Amazon.com comes tongue in cheek from David Shobin, who describes himself as a male senior citizen and semi-retired gynecologist.

 "At my age my arthritis flared up just reading about Ana's sexual gymnastics.
 And for some reason, I kept thinking about her contracting genital warts," Shobin wrote on Amazon.com